 The average cost of car insurance across the country is $1,424 per year or $119 per month.
 However, the actual cost of car insurance will vary per person.
 Insurance providers use individual factors, like location, ZIP code, age, gender, credit score, driving history and coverage level to determine premiums for each policyholder.

 Drivers can save money on car insurance by shopping around and comparing quotes, maintaining a clean driving history and improving their credit scores.
 You can also save money by bundling home and auto insurance and receiving other discounts.
+See which companies offer the best home and auto bundle discounts with our handy analysis and rankings.

 Where Do You Buy Car Insurance?